Ya russkiy: Reception

+Music critic Artemy Troitsky was critical of the song: "...the content of the pacifist anthems 'Let There Always Be Sunshine' and 'Do Russians Want War?' doesn't evoke any objections from a normal person.
+The same cannot be said at all about the paranoid declarations of the same Shaman: 'I am Russian — out of spite to the whole world!'.
+Very typical, or rather, symptomatic of today's Russian sentiments/resentments.
+Resentment towards the whole world, malice, aggression.
+Moreover — in an asylum for the violently depressive".

+Literary and music critic Yan Shenkman notes: "This video has already been turned into a patriotic fetish, but, if you think about it, you'll find few songs in Russian show business that are so un-Russian...
+Stylistically, it's typical American stadium pop-rock from the 1980s–2000s...
+What we have here is classic Russianness for export, something like the ushanka hats with a star sold from stalls on Arbat in the summer".

+Music critic Yekaterina Kretova, on the contrary, states that Shaman works in the style of "Russian rock," which is what makes him interesting to Russians.

 Ksenia Sobchak gave a negative review of the composition: "I honestly don't understand why we always need to contrast ourselves with someone else for self-identification.
 Why patriotic lyrics of modern Russia are built on universal resentment and at the same time pride that we are not like everyone else".
 According to journalist Tatyana Kondratyeva, "an unknown musician with romantic tracks" became one of the leaders in the number of views on YouTube "thanks to lines about dead soldiers and Russians" who support Russia's invasion of Ukraine.

 Controversies

 In February 2023, a resident of Tula Oblast wrote a statement to the Criminal Investigation Department of the Russian Ministry of Internal Affairs in Tula Oblast stating that the song "Ya Russkiy" incites interethnic discord.

 Yaroslav Dronov wrote a clarification in which he stated that the song "I am Russian" is not extremist, it passed checks before being published on music platforms and before being broadcast on Russian TV channels.
 He also added that his song is "known, loved and sung by representatives of completely different nationalities" living in Russia.
 For each of them, the phrase "I am Russian" means belonging to a common history and culture.

 Elena Afanasyeva, a member of the Federation Council, asked the Prosecutor General's Office to check the citizen who wrote the statement against Yaroslav Dronov.
 She called the statement on the singer a natural incitement of Russophobia in Russia itself, a desire to intimidate Russians by nationality.

 On August 30, 2022, Alexander Gudkov posted a parody of the song titled "I'm narrow" (Я узкий) on YouTube.
 The next day, the leader of the Russian Civil Committee, Artur Shlykov, asked the Investigative Committee of Russia to make a legal assessment and check the comedian's clip for the element of humiliation of honor and dignity of Russians on ethnic grounds.